Helicopter: Early design

 The earliest references for vertical flight came from China.
 Since around 400 BC, Chinese children have played with bamboo flying toys (or Chinese top).
 This bamboo-copter is spun by rolling a stick attached to a rotor.
 The spinning creates lift, and the toy flies when released.
 The 4th-century AD Daoist book Baopuzi by Ge Hong (抱朴子 "Master who Embraces Simplicity") reportedly describes some of the ideas inherent to rotary wing aircraft.

 Designs similar to the Chinese helicopter toy appeared in some Renaissance paintings and other works.
 In the 18th and early 19th centuries Western scientists developed flying machines based on the Chinese toy.

 It was not until the early 1480s, when Italian polymath Leonardo da Vinci created a design for a machine that could be described as an "aerial screw", that any recorded advancement was made towards vertical flight.
-His notes suggested that he built small flying models, but there were no indications for any provision to stop the rotor from making the craft rotate.
-As scientific knowledge increased and became more accepted, people continued to pursue the idea of vertical flight.
+His notes suggested that he built small flying models, but there were no indications for any provision to stop the rotor from making the craft rotate.Pilotfriend.com "Leonardo da Vinci's Helical Air Screw".
+Pilotfriend.com.
+Retrieved 12 December 2010 As scientific knowledge increased and became more accepted, people continued to pursue the idea of vertical flight.

 In July 1754, Russian Mikhail Lomonosov had developed a small coaxial modeled after the Chinese top but powered by a wound-up spring device and demonstrated it to the Russian Academy of Sciences.
 It was powered by a spring, and was suggested as a method to lift meteorological instruments.
 In 1783, Christian de Launoy, and his mechanic, Bienvenu, used a coaxial version of the Chinese top in a model consisting of contrarotating turkey flight feathers as rotor blades, and in 1784, demonstrated it to the French Academy of Sciences.
 Sir George Cayley, influenced by a childhood fascination with the Chinese flying top, developed a model of feathers, similar to that of Launoy and Bienvenu, but powered by rubber bands.
 By the end of the century, he had progressed to using sheets of tin for rotor blades and springs for power.
 His writings on his experiments and models would become influential on future aviation pioneers.
 Alphonse Pénaud would later develop coaxial rotor model helicopter toys in 1870, also powered by rubber bands.
 One of these toys, given as a gift by their father, would inspire the Wright brothers to pursue the dream of flight.